Skip to content

 Please don't forget to include the closed issues in your search.
 Sometimes a solution was already reported, and the problem is considered solved.

 New issue reports should include information about your programming environment (e.g., operating system, Python version) and steps to reproduce the problem.
-Please try also to simplify the reproduction steps to a very minimal example that still illustrates the problem you are facing.
+Please also try to simplify the reproduction steps to a very minimal example that still illustrates the problem you are facing.
 By removing other factors, you help us to identify the root cause of the issue.

 Documentation improvements